 - Pre-class reading: Effective learning requires preclass preparation to establish a foundational working knowledge base upon which to build.
-Handouts are mandatory reading assignments. - Homework questions are highly recommended but only become mandatory for submission should a student be placed on Guided Study.
-The best way to avoid Guided Study is to complete the homework assignments every class.
+Handouts are mandatory reading assignments. - Homework questions on the previous day's content must be ELECTRONICALLY submitted DAILY to the Lead Instructor (LI).
+Accurate completion and timely submission will be documented in each student's homework log.
+Corrective coaching will occur for incomplete or late assignments.